Upgrading self-compiled instances

 Upgrading to a new major version

-Major versions are reserved for backwards incompatible changes.
+Major versions introduce backwards-incompatible changes.
 You should first upgrade to the latest available minor version of your current major version.
 Follow the Upgrade Recommendations to identify the ideal upgrade path.

 Before upgrading to a new major version, you should ensure that any background migration jobs from previous releases have been completed.
 To see the current size of the background_migration queue, Check for background migrations before upgrading.